AKaronen/Unlucky72/README.md

 - 👋 Hi, I’m Alex, currently my repos are mostly school work
-- 👀 I’m interested in web-development
+- 👀 I’m interested in machine learning and data-science
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning about GPU-computing and PyTorch

 <!---
 Unlucky72/Unlucky72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.